 Ethiopia was dealt a double blow but the effects are rather smaller in comparison with how much Chad lost.

-Ethiopia witnessed two internet shutdowns in 2019, all of which were detrimental to their economy.
+Ethiopia witnessed two internet shutdowns in 2019, all of which were detrimental to its economy.

 The first shutdown was during the country’s national exams.
 At that time, the country’s officials insisted the shutdown was necessary to prevent students from cheating (wow).